-2.20.1 Student clubs and activities must be approved by the AHCS Board and have at least one (1) faculty or staff advisor, and one (1) parent/volunteer.
+- 2.20.1 Student clubs and activities must be approved by the AHCS Board and have at least one (1) faculty or staff advisor, and one (1) parent/volunteer.

-2.20.2 Funds raised or collected by any student club must be remitted to the Business Manager on the same day it is collected to be deposited and accounted for in the AHCS student funds account.
+- 2.20.2 Funds raised or collected by any student club must be remitted to the Business Manager on the same day it is collected to be deposited and accounted for in the AHCS student funds account.
 Expenditures from student funds must comply with the AHCS policies and procedures concerning expending public funds, including requirements for documentation, such as prior authorization, receipts/invoices, and purchase orders.

-2.20.3 The following Student clubs and activities were previously approved for the 2018-2019 school year, subject to the appointment of a faculty advisor:
+- 2.20.3 The following Student clubs and activities were previously approved for the 2019-2020 school year, subject to the appointment of a faculty advisor:

 - a.
 Leadership Academy (Honor Society)

 - b.
 Student Council

 - c.
 Lego Robotics (grades 5-8)

 - d.
+First Tech Challenge (grades 8-12)

+- e.
 Lego Club (grades K-5)

-- e.
+- f.
 Chess Club

-- f.
+- g.
 Cross-Country Club

-- g.
-AHCS Yearbook

 - h.
-Business Professionals of America.
+AHCS Yearbook and AHCS Newspaper

+- i.
+DECA

-2.20.4 If meetings for clubs are held after school, such meetings must generally be held between 3:30-4:15 p.m.
+- 2.20.4 If meetings for clubs are held after school, such meetings must generally be held between 3:30-4:15 p.m.
 No school transportation is provided to or from club activities.
 Parents of students participating in clubs must agree to provide any necessary transportation.

-2.20.5 Ski Club.
+- 2.20.5 Ski Club.
 Ski Club is not an approved or recognized AHCS club or activity.
-AHCS will make its facilities available to parents who wish to organize their own ski club, but AHCS will not collect, account for, make payments, or reimburse any cash or expenses associated with Ski Club.
+AHCS will make its facilities available to parents who wish to organize their own ski club, but AHCS will not reimburse any cash or expenses associated with Ski Club.
 Students participating in Ski Club must do so at their own cost, expense, and risk.
 Students will be marked absent, but will not be considered truant, for absences due to ski club activities, provided parents provide a written note to the Office for such absences.